You’ve worked hard to build your wealth; we can help you protect as much of it as possible for the benefit of the next and future generations.

 It’s important to understand how inheritance tax works, especially for couples that are married or in civil partnerships.
 For example, if you are married you are able to pass everything to a spouse completely free of inheritance tax, in which case your spouse can ‘inherit’ your nil rate band (the amount that can be passed on before inheritance tax is due).
 The nil rate band for an individual is currently £325,000, meaning that for a married couple, up to £650,000 can be passed on free from inheritance tax.

-Any assets above the nil rate band, that are not exempt (such as certain business or agricultural holdings) are usually subject to inheritance tax at the rate of 40%, although this could be lower if a certain proportion of your estate is left to charity on your death.
+Any assets above the nil rate band and, where applicable, the RNRB, that are not exempt (such as certain business or agricultural holdings) are usually subject to inheritance tax at the rate of 40%, although this could be lower if a certain proportion of your estate is left to charity on your death.